validatedid/ebsi-did-resolver/README.md

 ## Building a DID document

-The DID document is built by using read only functions and contract events on the [ethr-did-registry](https://github.com/uport-project/ethr-did-registry) Ethereum smart contract.
+The DID document is built by using read only functions and contract events on the `ebsi-did-registry` BESU smart contract.

 Any value from the registry that returns an ethereum address will be added to the `publicKey` array of the DID document with type `Secp256k1VerificationKey2018` and an `ethereumAddress` attribute containing the address.